Sylius/Stack/docs/grid/custom_field_type.md

-Creating custom Field type
+Creating a custom Field type
 ==========================

 There are certain cases when built-in field types are not enough.
-Sylius Grids allows to define new types with ease!
+Sylius Grids make it easy to define new types.

-All you need to do is create your own class implementing FieldTypeInterface and register it as a service.
+All you need to do is create your own class implementing **FieldTypeInterface** and register it as a service.

 ```php
 <?php